the French flag

 All these books are featured on my website dedicated to metaphysics: Metafysikos, a site I created in 2024, where I also maintain a blog devoted to this noble discipline!

-Currently, I am working on a Metaphysics of Sex, aiming to renew the perspective offered by Julius Evola’s 1958 work.
+Currently, I am working on a Metaphysics of Sex, aiming to revisit and renew the perspective offered by Julius Evola's 1958 work.
 This study distinguishes between sexuations (male, female, and others), genders (feminine, masculine, and others), and sexualities (heterosexual, homosexual, and others), as well as their various combinations within a single individual and between partners.
-The goal is to discern, beyond both ideals and practices, what constitutes the essence of homo sexualis.
+The aim is to discern, beyond both ideals and practices, what constitutes the essence of homo sexualis.